-Dan Martin serves as the Assistant Department Head and Director of Facilities and Operations for the Department of Athletics, Physical Education, and Recreation.
-In his position he has oversight for ten DAPER facilities and is responsible for budget supervision, facility purchasing, major maintenance, project management, event management, revenue generation, human resources and the strategic direction of facilities and operations.
+Dan Martin serves as the Assistant Department Head and Director of Facilities and Operations for the Department of Athletics, Physical Education, and Recreation and is in his 22nd year at MIT in 2017-18.
+In his position he has oversight for 10 DAPER facilities and is responsible for budget supervision, facility purchasing, major maintenance, project management, event management, revenue generation, human resources and the strategic direction of facilities and operations.

 Martin functioned as a graduate assistant in the Athletic Department at the University of Rhode Island for two years, and then became the Recreation Director at the Martin Luther King Center in Newport, Rhode Island until he was hired by the Athletic Department at Princeton University for thirteen years.
 During his tenure there he coached golf and volleyball, was manger of facilities and home events, ran Club Sports and Intramurals and managed the area of equipment and aquatics.
 Martin was a member of the Athletic Board and the Faculty Club at Princeton.
 Additionally he was the lead project manager for the department on several major projects and started the first Endowment for Club Sports while at Princeton.